mukulgaut25/php_zone/README.md

 - Basically, there are 3 pages where 1 page is for basic authentication with username = 'admin' and password = "123".(page name=home.php) after that
 - CV_Form.php page for filling out the details with basic data sanitization.
 - Then the last page Welcome.php for just showing out the output
+- style.css is just for better UI nothing to do with PHP.

 All these pages mostly use session, cookie,post methods, and some validation which I think you should take a look for basic understanding.